Anurag-kuswaha/anurag-kushwaha-AnswersAi-Backend/README.md

 ## Installation
-node requiremnt verison 20.0.0 or above
+node version 20.0.0 or above
 Install project with npm

 ```bash